jfarmer/setup-environment/README.md

   Imagine you're stuck on a project and ask a classmate for help.
 They offer offer download a copy of your project, run it on their own computer, and see if they can figure out what's going wrong.

   But, oops, because your computer was set up differently, the steps to get the project running did not work as you expected.
-Rather than spending 60 minutes helping you, they spend the first 45 minutes just trying to get the project running and the last 15 minutes helping.
+Rather than spending 60 minutes helping you, they spend the first 45 minutes trying to get the project running and the last 15 minutes helping.

 In general, if you don't know that everyone's computers share a common development environment then you will always be paying a hefty "communication tax".
 Every time you want to interact with someone else around code you will have to make sure you're looking at and talking about the same thing.
 This applies to teachers, students, mentors — everyone.